tiequan12345/tiequan-pnl-webapp/README.md

 This webapp provides a comprehensive solution for tracking investment portfolios, including:
 - Portfolio holdings and P&L calculations
+- Historical P&L snapshots with filtered charts and a dedicated `/pnl` view
 - Automated price fetching for crypto (CoinGecko) and equities (Finnhub)
 - Rate-limited API calls with monitoring
 - SQLite database with Prisma ORM